ivnvxd/pyquest/markdown/02_data_manipulation_and_processing.md

     s2: 8.5

 The `count()` function returns the number of times a specified element appears in the iterable.
+It can be used with lists, tuples, and sets.

 ```python